Bardiya District

 Bardiya District (बर्दिया जिल्ला), one of the seventy-seven Districts of Nepal, is part of Lumbini Province of Nepal.
-The district, with Gulariya as its headquarters, covers an area of 2,025 km2 and according to the 2001 census the population was 382,649 in 2011 it has 426,576.
+The district, with Gulariya as its headquarters, covers an area of 2,025 km2 and according to the 2001 census the population was 382,649 in 2011 it has 426,576.Bardiya district includes Bardiya national park,Krishnasar conservation area making it hub for tourism.

 Geography and climate

 Bardiya lies in Lumbini Province in midwestern Nepal.
 It covers 2025 square kilometers and lies west of Banke District, south of Surkhet District of Karnali Province, east of Kailali District of Sudurpashchim Province.
 To the south lies Uttar Pradesh, India.

 Most of Bardiya is in the fertile Terai plains, covered with agricultural land and forest.
 The northernmost part of the district extends into the Churiya or Siwalik Hills.
 Bardiya National Park covers 968 km2 occupies most of the northern half of the district.
 This park is the largest undisturbed wilderness in Nepal's Terai.
 It provides forest, grassland and riverine habitat for endangered mammal, bird and reptile species.
 More than 30 species of mammals and more than 250 of birds have been recorded.

 Most people living in this district are farmers.
 The district headquarter Gulariya lies on the Babai River.
 The Karnali, one of Nepal's largest rivers, divided into multiple branches when it reaches the Terai.
 The westernmost branch forms the boundary between Bardiya and Kailali districts.
 An eastern branch is called the Geruwa.
 The endangered Gangetic dolphin was often seen in its waters, but populations have been declining.